 Tonya Pfaff's Platform

-Tonya Pfaff is stepping up and offering to serve because she believes in Terre Haute and Vigo County and because she wants our community to provide the jobs and quality of place for all citizens and attract and retain the next generation.
+Tonya Pfaff is stepping up to serve because she believes in Terre Haute and Vigo County and because she wants our community to provide the jobs and quality of place for all citizens and attract and retain the next generation.

 “I have five key planks in my platform, and, working with others in our community, I believe we can and will make Terre Haute a better place.”

 1. Education.
 I am a career high school math teacher and am in my 24th year in the Vigo County School Corporation.
 I’ve taught three years at Terre Haute South Vigo, 15 years at West Vigo High School, and am in my sixth year at Terre Haute North Vigo.
 Terre Haute is the education center of West Central Indiana, and overall, education is our biggest employer and our most important product.
-I know first hand the challenge that our families and our young people face, and I will fight to make sure that education funding for our schools, Indiana State University and Ivy Tech are the first priority.
+I know first hand the challenge that our families and our young people face, and I am fighting to make sure that education funding for our schools, Indiana State University and Ivy Tech are the first priority.
 We have a shortage of teachers here and statewide and that must be addressed.
 I have seen the decline in the teaching profession and it must be reversed.

 3. Streets, Roads, Bridges and Broadband.
 One of the most important jobs of government at all level is to prioritize funding for transportation and communication.
 Local taxpayers can’t shoulder the whole cost alone.
 We have miles of federal and state funded highways in Vigo County and we need the state to adequately fund their care and upkeep.
-Our county roads and city streets depend on adequate funding from the state, and I will work to make sure our needs are known and funded.
+Our county roads and city streets depend on adequate funding from the state, and I am working to make sure our needs are known and funded.
 We also need to ensure that high speed broadband is available and affordable to every home and business in the district to ensure that our children, families and businesses can learn and compete in the global economy.